-Beginning with abstract expressionism, this course will critically address the development of high modernism in New York after World War II.
-Students will analyze the importance of American art criticism during the 1950s before tracing the resistance to associated ideologies as seen in the global emergence of pop art, minimalism, conceptual art, and feminist art.
+Beginning with abstract expressionism, this course critically addresses the development of high modernism in New York after World War II.
+Students analyze the importance of American art criticism during the 1950s before tracing the resistance to associated ideologies as seen in the global emergence of pop art, minimalism, conceptual art and feminist art.
 This counts toward the Europe and Americas place and the after 1800 time requirements for the major.
-Prerequisite: ARHS 111 or permission of instructor.
+Prerequisite: ARHS 111.